-“Outside in” integration allows for external third parties to access the data that is stored on the Domino side, such as in your mail file or calendar in a documentation or a calendar format or a calendar.
+“Outside-in” integration allows for external third parties to access the data that is stored on the Domino side, such as in your mail file or calendar in the documentation or a calendar format or a calendar.

 Version 11 comes with the event publisher, so any change in Domino will be able to push to a third-party app.